FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Moves.md

 - Black Hole Eclipse - The user gathers dark energy using its Z-Power and sucks the target into it.
 Damage explained in Z-Move Power Explanations.
 Deals Physical or Magical Damage, whichever's higher after Buffs.
 - G-Max One Blow - A dark-type attack that Gigantamax Urshifu uses with a Range of 100ft and hits 1 Pokemon and 1 adjacent to it.
 This Move can ignore Max Guard.
 Deals damage to 100% of Physical or Magical Damage, whichever's higher after Buffs.
 - G-Max Snooze - A dark-type attack that Gigantiamax Grimmsnarl uses with a 50ft radius around the user.
 The user lets loose a huge yawn that lulls the targets into falling asleep on the next turn.
 Deals damage to 100% of Physical or Magical Damage, whichever's higher after Buffs.
-- Max Darkness - A dark-type atack Dynamax POkemon use with a range of 300ft and diameter of 25ft.
+- Max Darkness - A dark-type attack Dynamax POkemon use with a range of 300ft and diameter of 25ft.
 Deals damage to 100% of Physical or Magical Damage, whichever's higher after Buffs.
 This Move lowers the Magic Resistance of every Target hit within the radius.
 -
 ## Dragon
 ### Normal Moves